immediatus/immediatus.github.io/content/blog/2025-10-26/index.md

 The pattern is straightforward: maintain a compact `deleted_users` table (in CockroachDB) that stores `(user_id, deleted_at, deletion_request_id)` tuples.
 When a deletion request arrives, insert a marker row.
 Historical Parquet files in S3 remain unchanged—no expensive rewrites needed.

 **Query-time filtering:** Analytics queries join against the deletion marker table to exclude deleted users.
 For example, a LEFT OUTER JOIN with a `WHERE deleted_users.user_id IS NULL` clause filters out any user who has a deletion marker.
-Production pipelines typically:
-- **Encapsulate filtering in views/CTEs** so every query doesn't repeat the JOIN logic
+Production pipelines encapsulate filtering in views/CTEs (best practice) so every query doesn't repeat the JOIN logic:
 - **Implement partition pruning** by comparing `deletion_date` vs `partition_date` to skip entire files when users were deleted before the data was collected
 - **Cache the deletion table in memory** (thousands of rows vs billions of impressions makes this practical)
 - **Use Bloom filters** for fast "probably not deleted" checks before expensive JOINs